RobLab-Allsight/allsight_sim2real/README.md

 ## 📄 License

-This project is licensed under the `ℹ️  LICENSE-TYPE` License.
-See the [LICENSE-Type](LICENSE) file for additional info.
+This repository is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of this license.
+//MIT LICENSE

 ---